Agilatech/gpout/README.md

 ###Operation Notes
 This class module is a general purpose output driver.
-It is intended to be a generic driver to simply operate a GPIO.
-It makes no assumptions about what real-world function the GPIO may be doing, whether controlling a single LED or operating coolant valves on a nuclear power plant.
+It is intended to be a generic driver to simply operate a single GPIO.
+It makes no assumptions about what real-world function the GPIO may be doing, whether controlling a small LED or operating coolant valves on a nuclear power plant.
 It is intended for use with the Agilatech VersaLink IIoT system, but has a simple and generic enough API to be used by most anything.

 ###Copyright